styfle/awesome-desktop-js/README.md

 ### Web

-* [Electrino](https://github.com/pojala/electrino) - a runtime to build cross platform desktop apps using the system's own web browser engine (Mac OS only)
+* [Electrino](https://github.com/pojala/electrino) - a runtime to build desktop apps using the system's own web browser (Mac OS only)
-* [Quark Shell](https://github.com/HackPlan/quark-shell-mac) - a runtime to build cross platform desktop apps using the system's own web browser engine (Mac OS only)
+* [Quark Shell](https://github.com/HackPlan/quark-shell-mac) - a runtime to build desktop apps using the system's own web browser (Mac OS only)
-* [Quark](https://github.com/jscherer92/Quark) - a runtime to build cross platform desktop apps using the system's own web browser engine (Windows only)
+* [Quark](https://github.com/jscherer92/Quark) - a runtime to build desktop apps using the system's own web browser (Windows only)
-* [carlo](https://github.com/GoogleChromeLabs/carlo) - a runtime to build cross platform desktop apps using the system's installed version of Google Chrome
+* [carlo](https://github.com/GoogleChromeLabs/carlo) - a runtime to build desktop apps using the system's installed version of Google Chrome
-* [node-webrender](https://github.com/cztomsik/node-webrender) - a runtime to build cross platform desktop apps using [Servo GPU WebRender](https://github.com/servo/webrender) with optional React.js bindings (Linux and MacOS Only)
+* [node-webrender](https://github.com/cztomsik/node-webrender) - a runtime to build desktop apps using [Servo GPU WebRender](https://github.com/servo/webrender) with optional React.js bindings (Linux and MacOS Only)
-* [DeskGap](https://github.com/patr0nus/DeskGap) a runtime to build cross platform Node.js apps using the system's own web browser engine (Mac OS 10.10+ or Windows 1809+ only)
+* [DeskGap](https://github.com/patr0nus/DeskGap) - a runtime to build desktop apps using Node.js and the system's own web browser (Mac OS 10.10+ or Windows 1809+ only)

 ### LibUI